Beginner level

 Lee Burkill pointing at weeds in the garden

-Prevent dandelion establishment by maintaining thick grass coverage and overseeding bare areas promptly.
+Prevent dandelion establishment by maintaining thick grass cover and promptly overseeding bare areas.
 Dandelions struggle to establish in dense turf but readily colonise thin or bare patches.

 Managing Clover Infestations